raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 will not be able to behave incorrectly.

-To illustrate the above, consider a network where a middlebox terminates one or more TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
+To illustrate the above, consider a network where a middlebox terminates one or more DNS-over-TCP connections from clients and multiplexes the queries therein over a single TCP connection to an upstream server.
 The DSO messages and any associated state are specific to the individual TCP connections.
 A DSO-aware middlebox MAY in some circumstances be